 Dold will have his first opportunity to make a statement July 9.
 House Majority Leader Eric Cantor (R-VA) has promised a vote to repeal the Affordable Care Act that day.
 Dold has indicated he will vote for in favor.

-“I have voted in the past to repeal,” Dold said referring to his vote in January of last year.
+“,” Dold said referring to his vote in January of last year.
 “Unlike the current law, which was the product of a very flawed process and unprecedented partisanship, the American people deserve an opportunity to advance sensible solutions that enjoy bipartisan support.”

 Schneider distinguishes himself from Dold in part on the fact he would not vote to repeal the bill but would take the time to see how it functioned and what parts need tweaking.
 “On July 9, I would vote to keep it,” Schneider said.